marmarelis/rolling-quantiles/README.md

 ## Installation

-If you are running MacOS with Python 3.8+, execute the following:
+If you are running MacOS or Linux with Python 3.8+, execute the following:

 `pip install rolling-quantiles`